allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Compared to [the previous example](#optimizing-a-tree-for-sequential-access) (where the tree grows in height), this search should be faster.
-We need random access only twice (jump to cell 0 and 9) and then sequentially read the rest of values.
+We need random access only twice (jump to cells 0 and 9) and then sequentially read the rest of values.

 This solution works better and better, as our database grows.
 If you want to store one million values, then you need: